Wiper Patriotic Front: 2017 General Elections

 Wiper Democratic Movement entered in a Coalition with ODM, ANC Kenya and Ford Kenya to Form the National Super Alliance in the run up to 2017 presidential elections.

 Like in 2013, the party was awarded the Deputy President ticket of what is Raila Odinga's last participation in Kenya presidential election.
 The coalition lost to jubilee party in the August 8, 2017 election and successfully petitioned the Supreme Court to annul the results.

 The party supported the boycott in the repeat Presidential election on October 26, 2017, held during what is the incumbent President Uhuru Kenyatta's birthday.

 The boycott saw over 12 million voters refusing to vote in what the opposition termed as prerigged election.

 Wiper party leader refused to show up on January 30 for the swearing in ceremony for the People’s President Raila Odinga, a move that has left the party fighting for acceptance by its supporters who availed in numbers on that fateful day.

 2022 General Elections

 In the 2022 Kenyan general election, the party won 25 seats as part of Azimio la Umoja.

 In May 2023, leader Musyoka threatened to abandon talks with the Azimio Coalition and their Kenya Kwanza Alliance.

+On 18 June 2025, WDM notified the Office of the Registrar of Political Parties (ORPP) of its intention to change its name to Wiper Patriotic Front (WPF).
+The name change was certified on 1 August 2025.